 Which is how I feel sometimes.

-It can be a paradox in that an ordinary man may strive to be recognized, that is, to rise above his inherent anonymity simply because he feels he has something more to offer mankind than just making up the numbers.
+It can be a paradox in that an ordinary man may strive to be recognised, that is, to rise above his inherent anonymity simply because he feels he has something more to offer mankind than just making up the numbers.

 But sadly, that desire will often be met with staunch resistance, not because there’s an active campaign against him, it’s just the way of the world.